-Richard Mbih is a Geographer by training whose research interests focus on natural resource management, environment and development studies in Sub-Saharan Africa.
-His research is in the areas of agro-pastoral sustainability, environmental conflicts and alternative conflict management, and community resilience to climate change.
+Richard Mbih is a Geographer by training whose research interests focus on natural resource governance, political ecology, environment and development in Sub-Saharan Africa.
+His research examines environmental change and society, agro-pastoral sustainability, Fulani pastoral livelihood, environmental conflicts and alternative conflict management, climate change, community resilience, and international development.

-Currently, Professor Mbih is engaged in two human-environmental security related research projects.
-The first examines the effects of climate change on agro-pastoral conflicts between indigenous farming and Fulani pastoral communities.
-The study also explores the adaptation and mitigation strategies which are adopted by vulnerable African communities in the face of environmental change, particularly in Northwest Cameroon.
+Currently, Professor Mbih is engaged in two environment, sustainability, development and livelihood security related research projects.
+The first examines the effects of climate change on agro-pastoral sustainability, transhumance and persistent farmer-herder conflicts between indigenous Fulani pastoral group and smallholder farming communities in the Western Highlands of Cameroon.
+The study examines the adaptation and resilient strategies adopted by vulnerable African communities in the face of extreme environmental challenges exacerbated by climate change in Cameroon.

-The second project investigates the effects of the current Anglophone crisis in Cameroon on human displacement, leading to the marginalization of the English-speaking minority in Cameroon who are now refugees in neighboring Nigeria, the United States and Mexico.
+The second project investigates the effects of the current Anglophone crisis in Cameroon on human displacement, which has resulted to the marginalization of the English-speaking minority in Cameroon who are now refugees in neighboring Nigeria, the United States, Mexico, etc. This second project is within the scope of a broader collaborative research on the effects of climate extremes, poverty, and political violence on human misery and migration in sub-Saharan African communities and the surge of African migrants in the United States southern border with Mexico, and elsewhere.

 AFR 105: African Biodiversity and Conservation